Inquiry in the Humanities and Social Sciences Classroom

 - develop instruction and assessment for the HASS area with an emphasis on inquiry learning and curriculum integration

-- appraise contested histories and develop strategies for including ATSI perspectives when teaching HASS.
+- appraise contested histories and develop strategies for including ATSI perspectives when teaching HASS

-- HASS and Inquiry learning
+- Planning HASS: Inquiry learning

-- Civics and Citizenship Y3-7
+- Ways of Teaching: Civics and Citizenship

-- AC: Economics and Business
+- Ways of Teaching: Economics and Business

 - Discussion forum/Discussion Board